lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

 ### Phase 2: SPIRE Agent Attestation Request

 3. **SPIRE Agent Initiates Attestation**
-   - The SPIRE Agent needs to attest to the SPIRE Server to get its agent SVID
+   - The SPIRE Agent initiates attestation by opening a gRPC stream to the SPIRE Server
    - The SPIRE Server sends a challenge nonce to the agent
    - The agent must prove its identity using TPM-based attestation